-This article is part of our Handicapping the NHL series.
+This article is part of our NHL Picks series.

 Following a modified 56-game schedule that exclusively featured inter-division matchups, the 2021 Stanley Cup Playoffs are about to bring us two more rounds of divisional clashes.
 RotoWire will bring you a breakdown of each division ahead of the start of postseason play.
 AJ Scholz looks at the two semifinal series and updated Stanley Cup odds courtesy of the DraftKings Sportsbook.